Admissions

 We will also interview a select group of applicants prior to admission to the program.

-What we're looking for in the statement of purpose in your application
+What we're looking for in the required writing samples:

 What we’re looking for in the technical writing sample in your application

-We ask you to submit a technical writing sample that demonstrates your ability to synthesize and communicate quantitative information.
-The writing sample should be no more than 5,000 words and can include figures.
+The Technical Writing Sample demonstrates your ability to synthesize and communicate quantitative information.
+It should be no more than 5,000 words and can include figures.
 Acceptable documents include but are not limited to a technical analysis, project report, written review of technical material, an internal company report, white paper, published article, and projects/reports from a previous engineering course.
 The technical writing sample should have been written in the past 3 years.
 If you were a coauthor, provide an introductory paragraph that specifically highlights your role and contribution.

 If you or your employer have concerns about confidential material, you can choose to redact portions of the document containing sensitive information or data.
 You can also write a brief critical review of the work in question that omits any confidential material or data.
 If portions of the document are removed, we respectfully request that the submission is coherent and still allows the admissions team to make an informed decision about the candidate.

-All international applicants must be able to demonstrate a minimum required level of english language proficiency in order to be considered for admission.
-More information is available on the Graduate School website.
+All international applicants must be able to demonstrate a minimum required level of English language proficiency in order to be considered for admission.
+More information is available on the M.Eng.
+Programs Application Guide.